ruialmeida-cyber/ruialmeida-cyber/README.md

 All work is based on:

-- Controlled Microsoft cloud and infrastructure lab environments
+- Controlled Microsoft laboratory environments
 - Practical administration tasks
 - Configuration validation
 - Troubleshooting workflows
 - Identity and authentication analysis
+- Security investigation
 - Technical documentation
-- Simulated enterprise Microsoft scenarios

-The goal is to understand how Microsoft technologies are administered, secured, and supported in operational conditions rather than focusing only on theoretical configuration.
+The objective is to understand how Microsoft technologies are administered, secured, and supported in operational conditions rather than focusing only on theoretical configuration.

+Each laboratory exercise is designed to demonstrate:

+- A realistic administrative scenario
+- A structured investigation or implementation process
+- Validation of the final configuration
+- Clear technical documentation

 ---

 # Certification Alignment

-Current learning pathway:

-- **AZ-104 — Azure Administrator Associate**
+## AZ-104 — Microsoft Azure Administrator Associate

+Focus areas:

 - Azure administration
 - Infrastructure management
 - Networking
+- Compute resources
+- Storage
 - Monitoring
 - Identity integration

-- **SC-300 — Microsoft Identity and Access Administrator**
+## SC-300 — Microsoft Identity and Access Administrator

+Focus areas:

 - Microsoft Entra ID
-  - Conditional Access
+- Authentication
+- Identity lifecycle management
 - Identity governance
 - Privileged access management

-Future certifications will be selected based on practical career progression and hands-on capability.
+Future certifications will be selected based on practical career progression and demonstrated technical capability.

 ---